 And the judge hearing the motion is empowered to determine disputed factual issues that have arisen regarding the settlement agreement.
 If the terms of the settlement agreement provide that any party seeking to enforce the terms of the settlement agreement who prevails is entitled to attorney fees and costs, the prevailing party on any motion to enforce settlement agreement is entitled to recover their attorney fees and costs incurred in bringing or defending the motion.

-Attorneys or parties in California who would like to view a portion of a sample motion to enforce settlement agreement can view below a portion of a sample motion sold by the author complete with a memorandum of points and authorities with full citations to case and statutory authority, and a sample declaration.
+Attorneys or parties in California who would like to view a portion of a sample motion to enforce settlement agreement can view below a portion of a sample motion sold by the author complete with a memorandum of points and authorities with full citations to case and statutory authority, sample declaration and proof of service by mail.

 If you enjoy this blog post, tell others about it.
-They can subscribe to the author’s weekly California legal newsletter by visiting the following link: http://www.legaldocspro.net/newsletter.htm
+They can subscribe to the author’s weekly California legal newsletter by visiting the following link: Free weekly newsletter

 Copyright 2012 Stan Burman.
 All rights reserved.